Art History 101

 Jan van Eyck, The Virgin and Child with Canon van der Paele, 1434–36, Groeningemuseum, Bruges.

-Jan Van Eyck, The Virgin and Child with Canon van der Paele, 1434–36, Groeningemuseum, Bruges.
+Jan van Eyck, The Virgin and Child with Canon van der Paele, 1434–36, Groeningemuseum, Bruges, Belgium.

-Giorgio Vasari, (the main source of art history gossip from the 16th century) in his famous Lives of the Most Excellent Painters, Sculptors, and Architects claimed that van Eyck invented oil painting.
-Although it’s probably not true, such a rumor must have had many sources.
-Van Eyck definitely contributed to a revolution in art, switching from egg paint (tempera) to much richer and deeper colors available in oil paint.
+Giorgio Vasari, (the main source of art history gossip from the 16th century) in his famous Lives of the Most Excellent Painters, Sculptors, and Architects claimed that Van Eyck invented oil painting.
+Although nowadays it is proven to be a myth, Van Eyck definitely contributed to a revolution in art, switching from egg paint (tempera) to much richer and deeper colors available in oil paint.
+Moreover, he perfected the oil painting by applying several thin translucent layers of paint to the panels, which eventually created a unique illusion of depth.

 2. He signed his paintings with a name and a motto